cisarik/mychatgpt/README.md

 - The background worker reuses truncation and duplicate checks (via `Database.getBackupByConvoId`) so existing backups remain untouched.

 ## Backup & Delete (active tab)
+- Location: open the popup **Debug** tab (or `pages/debug.html`) and find the **Backup actions** section.
+The toolbar now contains the **Backup & Delete (active tab)** trigger followed by a compact history feed so you can audit outcomes inline.
 - Workflow: open **Debug**, click **Backup & Delete (active tab)**, approve the native confirm (if enabled), then watch the background worker reuse heuristics, capture the current chat, and drive the ChatGPT kebab menu → **Delete** → confirm button flow.
 A toast reports the outcome and the **history-feed** line records `[HH:MM:SS] result=<ok|fail> reason=<code> candidate=<true/false/null> dryRun=<true/false/null> steps=menu:x|item:y|confirm:z id=<recordId?>`.
 - Guards:
   - `CONFIRM_BEFORE_DELETE=true` prompts `confirm('Naozaj zálohovať a zmazať aktívny chat?')` before any work.
   - `DRY_RUN=true` captures the chat but stops after backup persistence, returning reason `dry_run` with `didDelete=false`.
   - `LIST_ONLY=true` returns `blocked_by_list_only` immediately after the capture so no UI clicks run.
 - Common reason codes: `ui_delete_ok`, `dry_run`, `blocked_by_list_only`, `not_candidate`, `not_chatgpt`, `no_active_tab`, `backup_capture_error`, `menu_not_found`, `delete_item_not_found`, `confirm_dialog_not_found`, and the fallback `ui_click_failed` for other UI dispatch issues.
+- Results: successful or simulated backups still refresh the Searches tab; combine that list view with the Debug history feed for end-to-end verification.
 - Troubleshooting: if ChatGPT shifts its markup, update the selector set (`button[aria-label="More actions"]`, `button[aria-haspopup="menu"]`, `button[aria-label="Options"]`, `button[aria-label="More"]`, plus the menu/delete fallbacks) inside `content.js`.
 UI misses show up in the toast/history so you can adjust the v1 selector bundle quickly.
 - Logs: the background worker writes a single `scope:"ui"` entry per run with `reasonCode`, `didDelete`, `dryRun`, `steps`, `recordId`, and the tab URL/title.
 Inspect it via **chrome://extensions → Service worker → Inspect views** while debugging.